FOSSEE/st-scripts/advanced_features_of_functions/script.rst

   s.strip() # strips on spaces.
   s.strip('@') # strips the string of '@' symbols.

+Thus it can be said that here blank space is the default argument.

   plot(x, y) # plots with x vs. y using default line style. plot(x, y, 'o') # plots x vs. y with circle markers.

+Hence, here when third argument is not provided, it shows default line style.

   linspace(0, 2*pi, 100) # returns 100 points between 0 and 2pi
   linspace(0, 2*pi) # returns 50 points between 0 and 2pi

+Hence, the default for the third argument is 50.

 .. #[punch: all above content goes on to a slide]